priyansha016/Clinical-Genomic-Digital-Twin/README.md

 ## Database Creation (21st May)

-The OncoTwin system relies on a database of patient profiles, which integrates diverse data types:
+The CGT system relies on a database of patient profiles, which integrates diverse data types:

 Clinical Data:
 Cancer type (e.g., breast, lung, colorectal)